Category Archives: Wrongful Convictions

 But then COVID-19 hit.
 And all of our efforts came to a screeching halt.

-Judge John Zakowski; the former prosecutor in this case (now a district judge in the same county), recently expressed his belief that these men have everything to lose if they were to all of a sudden confess.
+Judge John Zakowski; the former prosecutor in this case (now a circuit court judge in the same district), recently expressed his belief that these men have everything to lose if they were to all of a sudden confess.

 Michael Hirn, one of the six convicted men, wholeheartedly confronted that belief with this fiery reply while participating in one of our book events: